SimonPadbury/baselayer-3/_src/colors.md

 For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required:

-* Body background is near black
+* Body background is black
 * Text is near white
 * Table borders, horizontal rules, form inputs are dark gray
 * Text links are a lighter blue